 Bryansk places of interest

-Another interesting places are Gorno-Nikolskaya church built in 1751 and Merchant Avraamov’s private residence built in 1870 both located in Sovetsky district, Pokrovskaya hill.
+Another interesting places are Gorno-Nikolskaya church, built in 1751, and Merchant Avraamov’s private residence, built in 1870.
+They are located in Sovetsky district, Pokrovskiy hill.

-Spaco-Grobovskaya church built in 1904.
+Spaco-Grobovskaya church, built in 1904.
 In 1929, the church was closed and its upper part was destroyed.
-Since January 7th, 1993, the church is open.
+Since January 7, 1993, it is open.

-Svensky monastery located on the hill on the right bank of the Desna River.
-According to the legend, in 1288, Great Prince of Chernigov Roman Mikhailovich turned blind while he was in Bryansk and he was cured with the help of a miracle-doing icon.
+Svensky monastery is located on the hill on the right bank of the Desna River, in the village of Suponevo, in Bryansk district of the region.

-To commemorate this fact he founded the Assumption monastery on the Desna bank, across from where the river Svin flows into the Desna.
-The monastery is surrounded by the wall up to 10 meters height, there are loop-holes in it.
-At present the annual Svensk fair takes place in its surroundings.
+The monastery is surrounded by a wall up to 10 meters height, there are loop-holes in it.
+Today, the annual Svensk Fair is held here.